 All subject headings are first processed through a “subject fix” program that corrects common errors in subject headings and fixes incorrect and obsolete topical, chronological, and geographic subdivisions.

 Using tables of commonly occurring names, jurisdictions, subjects, and subject subdivisions, abbreviations are expanded and subjects and subject subdivisions are updated.
 For example:

 The West$xBiog. becomes West (U.S.)$xBiography.

-Pattern headings in these tables are used to validate thousands of headings that would otherwise not link.
+Headings are then matched against the LC subject authority file.
+Because most subject headings with subdivisions do not have separate authority records, LTI maintains tables of “free floating” topical, form, chronological, and geographic subject subdivisions.
+Subdivisions in these tables are used to validate thousands of headings that would otherwise not link.
 Headings that have not fully linked are broken into their component parts and tested against subject authority records and tables of validated floats.

 Unlinked personal, corporate, conference, or geographic name (600/610/611/651 fields) headings are checked against the LC name authority file (ignoring subfields $v, $x, $y, and $z) to validate the form of name wherever possible.
 Later, subfields $v, $x, $y, and $z are validated against float tables.
-Where libraries have used double dashes, in place of appropriate subject subdivision coding, LTI's software recognizes the subdivision and inserts the proper subfield code.
+Where libraries have used double dashes in place of appropriate subject subdivision coding, LTI's software recognizes the subdivision and inserts the proper subfield code.

 LTI maintains a file of 170,000 correct indirect geographic subdivision forms.
 In addition, software is used to convert direct geographic subject subdivisions into indirect form.
 Geographic subject subdivisions are identified and fixed even when $z data has been improperly coded as $x or $y or appended to $a.
 Where necessary, higher level jurisdictions are inserted.
 For example, the topical subject heading: